 The other kind of light is translated from the Greek word phós (φῶς) (e.g., John 8:12) as light.
 In the Old Testament, life is manifested in visible form as light.
 The pillar of cloud and pillar of fire in the Old Testament are visible manifestations of the living God.
 These two pillars foreshadow the true light of the world to come, Christ.

 God is light (1 John 1:5).
-In the New Testament under the new covenant, Christ, Himself, does not represent the true light but actually is the true light of the world.
-The Old Testament theophanic light foreshadows the true light in the future, which is fulfilled in Jesus Christ, the true light of the world, who gives spiritual eternal life and protection.
+In the New Testament, under the New Covenant, Christ does not represent the true light but is actually the true light of the world.
+The Old Testament theophanic light foreshadows the true light in the future, fulfilled in Jesus Christ, the true light of the world, who gives spiritual eternal life and protection.

 I AM THE LIGHT OF THE WORLD